 What do you do if your vehicle has a recurring mechanical problem?
 You have been to the dealership – maybe several times – and it is clear they do not know what to do.
 Your vehicle is still under warranty or has just come off warranty, and no one knows how to fix it.
 Are you stuck with a lemon?
 Or is there something you can do?

-All 50 states and the federal government have enacted some type of Lemon Law to protect consumers.
+All 50 states and the federal government have enacted some type of lemon law to protect consumers.
 In California, the statute is known as the Song-Beverly Consumer Warranty Act (relevant portions of the law are also known as the Tanner Consumer Protection Act).
 The text of the Lemon Law can be found at California Civil Code sections 1792 to 1795.8.
-The attorneys at Neale & Fhima have extensive experience with the Song-Beverly Act, and they are available if you have any questions about specific provisions of the law.
+The California lemon law attorneys at Neale & Fhima have extensive experience with the Song-Beverly Act, and they are available if you have any questions about specific provisions of the law.

 Not all defective cars fall within the parameters of the Lemon Law.
 It generally applies to newer cars that the dealership has been unable to fix, but the law is quite detailed with respect to the specific qualifications.